monsoonmaelstrom/book2/book2.md

 “He’s going to want to talk to you before he leaves.”

-“I know,” I say, making no move to go back inside despite the feeling the dampness from the fog seeping through my clothes.
+“I know,” I say, making no move to go back inside despite feeling the dampness from the fog seeping through my clothes.

 “I’m going to send him out here,” Alex tells me as he rises to his feet, giving me the chance to object, but I don’t.